A quantum algorithm for simulating non-sparse Hamiltonians: Introduction

-Given access to a $d$-sparse Hamiltonian oracle, the circuit depth of the black-box Hamiltonian simulation is given by $O(td\maxnorm{H})$ as shown in \cite{berry2009black, berry2015hamiltonian}.
-When $H$ is non-sparse, their results imply the scaling $O(tN\maxnorm{H})$.
-In applications where $\maxnorm{H}$ is a measure of cost, our result has no advantage against theirs, as the relation $\norm{H}\leq\sqrt{N}\maxnorm{H}$ implies $O(t\sqrt{H}\norm{H}) = O(tN\maxnorm{H})$.
-However, in the case where $\norm{H}$ is a measure of cost, as assumed e.g.~in \cite{harrow2009quantum,childs2017quantum}, our result has a quadratic improvement in the dimensionality dependence, as the relation $\maxnorm{H}\leq\norm{H}$ implies $O(tN\maxnorm{H}) = O(tN\norm{H})$.
-Here we explicitly show that our memory model can perform the black-box Hamiltonian simulation and hence is at least as strong as the black-box model.
-Whether the reverse direction is possible or not is left open for future work.
+\paragraph{Hamiltonian simulation with $\maxnorm{H}$ dependence.} Since the qRAM model is stronger than the black-box model and the sparse-access model, previous quantum algorithms such as~\cite{berry2009black,berry2015hamiltonian} can be directly used to simulate Hamiltonians in the qRAM model.
+For a $d$-sparse Hamiltonian, the circuit depth of the black-box Hamiltonian simulation is given by $\widetilde{O}(td\maxnorm{H})$ as shown in~\cite{berry2009black, berry2015hamiltonian}.
+When $H$ is non-sparse, their results imply the scaling $\widetilde{O}(tN\maxnorm{H})$.
+In applications where $\maxnorm{H}$ is a measure of cost, our result has no advantage against theirs, as the inequality $\norm{H}\leq\sqrt{N}\maxnorm{H}$ implies $\widetilde{O}(t\sqrt{H}\norm{H}) = \widetilde{O}(tN\maxnorm{H})$.
+However, in the case where $\norm{H}$ is a measure of cost, such as solving linear systems~\cite{harrow2009quantum,childs2017quantum}, and black-box unitary implementation~\cite{berry2009black}, our result has a quadratic improvement in the dimensionality dependence, as the inequality $\maxnorm{H}\leq\norm{H}$ implies $\widetilde{O}(tN\maxnorm{H}) = \widetilde{O}(tN\norm{H})$.